xxlatgh/awesome-dl/README.md

-# curatingdlprojects
+# Awesome deep learning projects
-curating a list of cutting edge developments in deep learning
+A curated list of deep learning resource and projects inspired by @sindresorhus' [awesome](https://github.com/sindresorhus/awesome) and @veggiemonk's [awesome-docker](https://github.com/veggiemonk/awesome-docker).
+The primary source of the collection is from [fast.ai](http://course.fast.ai/), a spectacular deep learning course for created by Jeremy Howard and Rachel Thompson.